SPLMC/journal-submission/replication.md

 ## Linux image

-Another alternative for the experiment replication is by using the environment image we created for the [VirtualBox][virtual-box], a virtual manager provided by Oracle&copy;.
-For using this alternative it is necessary having a host machine with VirtualBox installed and a copy of the environment image.
+Another alternative for the experiment replication is by using the environment image we created for [VirtualBox][virtual-box], a virtual machine manager provided by Oracle&copy;.
+To use this alternative it is necessary having a host machine with VirtualBox installed and a copy of the environment image.
 In case it is necessary installing VirtualBox, its binaries for different platforms can be downloaded from [here][virtual-box-download].
-The installation procedures are available [here][virtual-box-installation].
+The installation instructions are available [here][virtual-box-installation].

 Next we present the steps for importing the replication environment into VirtualBox and running the experiment script.